 Groomers are often attached to pet stores but may also operate on their own as specialty services.
+Mobile pet grooming services offer customers convenience and flexible scheduling.
 Self-service dog washing businesses have emerged as well, which allow you to bathe your pooch in a large, clean area with access to soap, water and drying tools.

 Be sure to visit any grooming business and observe the staff working before you commit to a service.
 Take a look at how the dogs are tethered and what the general atmosphere is like.
 Environmental tension manifests itself obviously in dogs, and grooming can be a stressful process — if you see bared teeth and generally unhappy animals, you may want to look elsewhere.